stanislavsavolainen/react_frontend1/info1.md

 ----------------------------------------------

-# step ??
-C : createReducer function and link it to this store
-# You can create reducerFunction using redux-act libray or normal redux
-# reducerfunction purpose is holding actions inside it, when dispatch-action will be called from somewhere, then special action can be triggered via reducerFunction
+-> step ??
+C : createReducer function and link it to this store You can create reducerFunction using redux-act libray or normal redux reducerfunction purpose is holding actions inside it, when dispatch-action will be called from somewhere, then special action can be triggered via reducerFunction

-#redux-act createReducer and actions look like this (redux-act library) :
+-> redux-act createReducer and actions look like this (redux-act library) :

-#initialState is global variable, but placed inside reducerFunction with default values
+initialState is global variable, but placed inside reducerFunction with default values

 ----------------------------------------------
 const initialState = { interestingData : 'unknown' };